s0stratos/ranatica/structura_uerborum/README.md

 When a subordinating verb feels to blend within its complement it can be annotated <>

-Forms of esse which are not sentence final and not syncopated can be annotated with <> as well
+Forms of esse which are not sentence final can be annotated with <> as well

 ## Right periphery elements

 Right periphery elements such as elements appearing after a clause final verb can be annotated with _

-It can be annotated with ~ instead if it forms a discontinuous constituent with a preceding element
+It can be annotated with ~ instead if it forms a discontinuous constituent with a preceding element.

 ## Correlatives